MockVerse

 | Interview Duration | 15 Minutes, 30 Minutes, or 45 Minutes.
 The create modal default is 30 Minutes. |

-| Share Interview Insights with Candidates | When enabled, candidates can view their own insights for the event after completion. |
+| Share Interview Insights with Candidates | Controls whether candidates can view their own event insights after completing an eligible interview. |

 3.4 Timing Rules

-Production event creation uses a minimum lead time of 24 hours before the event start.
+Standard event creation uses a minimum lead time of 24 hours before the event start.
 Payment must be confirmed more than 1 hour before the start time.
 If the payment window is closed, the Placement Officer must move the start time before payment can proceed.

 3.5 Event Details and Payment Status